OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 For example there is an use case to search an entity in Clarity(Destination system), which has the entity id of the source system in a field named 'TargetCustomField'.
 The source system's entity id is stored in 'source_system_id'.
 If the Target Search Query is given as: (TargetCustomField = '@source_system_id@'), then while processing this query @source_system_id@ will be substituted with the value of source_system_id from the source system's entity and then the query will be made to Clarity.

-Given below are the sample snippets of how the queries can be used as target entity lookup query in OpsHub Integration Manager:
+Given below are the sample snippets of how the queries can be used as target entity lookup query in <code class="expression">space.vars.SITENAME</code>:

 **Target lookup query samples:**